 Pre-construction Project layout drawings will show expected permanent and temporary land disturbances.

 The Plan shall include a process to determine the actual impacts to habitat following the completion of construction.
-In the event that actual impacts to habitat exceed the expected impacts determined prior to construction, the Habitat Mitigation Plan will include a mechanism for the Certificate Holder to provide supplemental compensatory mitigation (Supplemental Mitigation).
+In the event that actual impacts to habitat exceed the expected impacts determined prior to construction, the Wildlife and Habitat Mitigation Plan will include a mechanism for the Certificate Holder to provide supplemental compensatory mitigation (Supplemental Mitigation).
 In the event of such determination, WDFW shall provide evidence of such exceedance of impacts.
 Supplemental Mitigation, if any, would be proportional to impacts and may take the form of additional on-site habitat enhancement or the payment of an additional fee equivalent to the value of permanently disturbed project acres to WDFW in lieu of mitigation.
 Any supplemental mitigation would be established in coordination with WDFW and reviewed and approved by the Council prior to implementation.

 Raptor Nest Monitoring and Management Plan